 Pet obesity is a problem

-Currently an estimated 53% of dogs and 58% of cats are overweight or obese.
+An estimated 56% of dogs and 60% of cats are overweight or obese.
 Obesity can predispose pets to heart disease, diabetes, asthma, high blood pressure and even cancer.
 But that’s not even the worst of it.

 Being obese affects your pet’s quality of life.
 Dogs and cats don’t understand sickness, they understand how they feel.
 Dogs want to chase balls and cats want to climb to the top of book shelves.
 They want to run and jump and play.
 Some obese pets will still do these things (I still ran a marathon) but they won’t be able to do them as much or as well as they want.
 They’ll pant constantly, tire quickly, be slower, and their joints will ache.